flowdock/api-docs/docs/Messages.md

 ```

 <div id="/post/comment"></div>
-Comments have their own endpoint.
+Comments (replies to a previous non-threaded message) have their own endpoint.

 ```
 POST /comments